Parity Quantum Optimization: Benchmarks: Embedding Strategies

 In order to perform QAOA without using the parity mapping (PM), the (potentially high-order-) terms in the problem Hamiltonian have to be implemented as a QAOA problem unitary as described in the introductory section.
 This results in terms of the form

 where the first product runs over all interaction terms in the problem Hamiltonian and the product in the exponent runs over all qubits involved in the interaction.
-In this paper, we consider the standard gate model (GM) on a square lattice with connectivity between nearest neighbors.
+In this paper, we consider square lattice chips with nearest-neighbor connectivity.
 Such qubit lattices are provided by state-of-the-art quantum devices \cite{Bloch2008, Saffman2010, Henriet2020, Arute2019}.
 The unitary operator corresponding to an $n$-body interaction is implemented with ${2(n-1)}$ CNOT gates and a single $R_z$ rotation.
 Such a circuit element is also referred to as a \textit{phase gadget} and can be implemented with several CNOT arrangements \cite{Cowtan2020, DeGriend2020, Sivarajah2020}.
 As there might be non-local interactions in the problem Hamiltonian (i.e.\ interactions not neighboring on the square lattice), additional SWAP gates are required in the direct implementation.
 Note that a single SWAP-gate consists of 3 CNOT gates, which makes it very resource-intensive.
 With that, the number of CNOT gates required for the implementation depends on {(\roman{enumi})} \begin{enumerate} \item the number of terms in the problem Hamiltonian, \item their interaction order and \item the locality of the qubits involved in each interaction. \end{enumerate}

 The direct implementation of interactions becomes especially expensive whenever there are highly non-local interactions and high-order interactions involved in the problem.
 The non-locality of interactions can be influenced, to some extent, by modifying the arrangement of qubits on the chip and by the connectivity of the chip.
-In this paper, we assume square lattice chips with nearest neighbor connectivity.\\